boutproject/BOUT-dev/manual/sphinx/user_docs/python_boutcore.rst

 dependencies can be difficult.
 ``make python`` creates both the python2 and the python3 module.

+If problems arise, it might be worth checking a copy of the bout module out, to reduce the risk of causing issues with the old bout installation.
+This is especially true if you are trying to run boutcore not on compute nodes of a super computer but rather on post-processing/login/... nodes.

-To use boutcore on the login node, a self compiled version of mpi is required, as the provided one is only for the compute nodes.
+To use boutcore on the login node, a self compiled version of mpi may be required, as the provided one may be only for the compute nodes.
 Further, numpy header files are required, therfore numpy needs to be compiled as well.
 Further, the header files need to be exposed to the boutcore cython